thusoy/grunt-pylint/README.md

 npm install grunt-pylint --save-dev
 ```

+**Note**: Installation requires `pip` to be in your PATH (it does not however, require networking -- all dependencies are bundled with the source)

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js